gvwilson/sensibleadventures/maddy-roo/in-heck-outline.md

   - The three of them go to school
     - Teacher is a horse named Winnie
   - Shaper Blazes is there to give a lesson
+    - Does a practice fight in the yard with her bot partner
+    - Uses her fire shaping
+    - She wins (bot says, "I always lose.
+It's my job.")
     - Bluster and Bravo are star-struck
     - Shaper Blazes makes it clear that being smart as well as brave is important
     - Maddy suddenly realizes he's talking to *her*